FrancisBanville/ms_interpreting_probabilities/README.md

 considering that the structure of local webs is constrained by the metaweb (@Saravia2022Ecological).

-Building probabilistic local webs from a probabilistic metaweb involves a reduction in the value of pairwise interaction probabilities.
+Building local webs of probabilistic interactions from a metaweb of probabilistic interactions involves a reduction in the value of pairwise interaction probabilities.
 This decrease is attributed to the prerequisite that two taxa must initially possess the capacity to interact before engaging in local interactions (@eq:local_meta).
 Therefore, inferring local webs from their metaweb while maintaining identical interaction probability values would introduce systematic biases into the predictions.
 In such cases, these networks would essentially represent smaller-scale metawebs of potential interactions, possibly leading to misinterpretations by being perceived as local interactions.
 As proposed by @McLeod2021Sampling, although metawebs do not capture the spatiotemporal variability of interactions, they establish an upper limit for local interactions.
 In other words, the probability of two taxa interacting at a specific location and time is consistently lower or equal to the probability of their regional interaction:

 $$P(L_{i \rightarrow j} | A, t, C, \Omega) \le
 P(M_{i \rightarrow j}).$$ {#eq:switch}